MAmr9UH/LLM-model-for-Microbiology/README.md

 5- Learn from questions and answers compiled from previous years

-6- View past students’ responses to common questions
+6- View past student's responses to common questions

 ### Introduction